LogtalkDotOrg/logtalk3/manuals/sources/libraries/coroutining.rst

 -----

 Load this library from your application loader file.
-To call the coroutining predicates using implicit message sending, add the following directive to any object or category calling the predicates (adjust the list to the predicates actually called):
+To call the coroutining predicates using implicit message-sending, add the following directive to any object or category calling the predicates (adjust the list to the predicates actually called):